CKD0302/ChefPantry/replit.md

 ## Changelog

 Changelog:
+- July 09, 2025.
+Enhanced invoice management with "Mark as Paid" functionality for manual invoices with bank transfer details, allowing businesses to manually mark invoices as paid after completing bank transfers
+- July 09, 2025.
+Fixed UUID validation error in review checking system to prevent database errors when null values are passed
 - July 07, 2025.
 Implemented comprehensive disclaimer flow for both chef and business profiles with role-specific disclaimer text and validation
 - July 06, 2025.
 Initial setup